vishalzillion/ebooks-react-drf/README.md

 bash

-Copy code

 npm install
 Run dev server:

 bash

-Copy code

 npm run dev
 Build app for production:

-bash

-Copy code

 npm run build
-Let me know if any sections need additional detail or if you would restructure things!
-The goal was to summarize the key pieces and how they work together at a high level.

-Copy

 i have used backend api from library-management system which is also pushed so add that also how to install and run the server to access api